What is a Quinella?

 What is an Exacta?

-An exacta is similar to a quinella in that it involved the first two horses, but with the Exacta you must pick the first two horses in the exact finishing order.
+An exacta is similar to a quinella in that it involves the first two horses, but with the Exacta, you must pick the first two horses in the exact finishing order.

 You might choose the Exacta over a Quinella if you think one horse has a clear advantage over your second pick.

-As you can tell from the above examples, picking the Exacta is going to be a lot tougher than picking a Quinella, but if you get it right it can substantially increase your winnings with the bookmakers.
+As you can tell from the above examples, picking the Exacta will be a lot tougher than picking a Quinella, but if you get it right, it can substantially increase your winnings with the bookmakers.

 What is a “Boxed” Quinella or “Boxed” Exacta?

-You can increase your odds of success by choosing multiple runners or “boxing” your selections, as it’s more commonly referred to.
+You can increase your odds of success by choosing multiple runners or, as it’s more commonly referred to, “boxing” your selections.

 For instance, you may like to “box” three or four runners that you fancy in a quinella or exacta, which will give you a chance of winning all possible combinations.

 For example, in the 2017 Caulfield Cup, you probably would’ve wanted to include the $5 favourite, Johannes Vermeer, in your “boxed” selections.
-Johannes Vermeer ended up finishing in third place and if he had have finished first or second, his $5 odds would’ve seen quinella and exacta dividends significantly reduced.
+Johannes Vermeer ended up finishing in third place, and if he had finished first or second, his $5 odds would’ve seen quinella and exacta dividends significantly reduced.